openmobilityfoundation/mobility-data-specification/modes/micromobility.md

 The `trip_type` field **may** have one of the following values:

 - `rider`: a single rider is taking a trip
+- `rebalance`: vehicle ridden by operator to rebalance
+- `maintenance`: vehicles ridden by operator to perform maintenance or check operation

 ### Trip Attributes